CodeReclaimers/neat-python/docs/glossary.rst

     their :term:`weight` and whether or not they are :term:`enabled`; both are determined by their :term:`gene`.

   feedforward
+  feed-forward
     A neural network that is not :term:`recurrent` is feedforward - it has no loops.
 (Note that this means that it has no memory - no ability to take into account past events.)
 It can thus be described as a `DAG (Directed Acyclic Graph) <https://en.wikipedia.org/wiki/Directed_acyclic_graph>`_.

   recurrent
     A recurrent neural network has cycles in its topography.
 These may be a :term:`node` having a :term:`connection` back to itself, with (for a
-    :term:`discrete time` neural network) the prior time period's output being provided to the node as one of its inputs.
-They may also have longer cycles, such as with output from node A going into node B (via a connection) and an output from node B going (via another connection) into node A. (This gives it a possibly-useful memory - an ability to take into account past events - unlike a :term:`feedforward` neural network; however, it also makes it harder to analyze.)
+    :term:`discrete-time` neural network) the prior time period's output being provided to the node as one of its inputs.
+They may also have longer cycles, such as with output from node A going into node B (via a connection) and an output from node B going (via another connection) into node A. (This gives it a possibly-useful memory - an ability to take into account past events - unlike a :term:`feedforward` neural network; however, it also makes it harder to work with in some respects.)

-  continuous time
-  discrete time
+  continuous-time
+  discrete-time
-    A discrete time neural network proceeds in time steps, with processing at one :term:`node` followed by going through :term:`connections <connection>` to other nodes followed by processing at those other nodes.
-A continuous time neural network, such as the :doc:`ctrnn <ctrnn>` (continuous time :term:`recurrent` neural network) implemented in NEAT-Python, simulates a continuous process via differential equations (or other methods).
+    A discrete-time neural network (which should be assumed unless specified otherwise) proceeds in time steps, with processing at one :term:`node` followed by going through :term:`connections <connection>` to other nodes followed by processing at those other nodes, eventually giving the output.
+    A continuous=time neural network, such as the :doc:`ctrnn <ctrnn>` (continuous-time :term:`recurrent` neural network) implemented in NEAT-Python, simulates a continuous process via differential equations (or other methods).

   genome
-    Blah [include program documentation links...]
+    The set of :term:`genes <gene>` that together code for a (neural network) phenotype.
+TODO: Add appropriate links.

   genomic distance
-    Blah [link!]
+    An approximate measure of the difference between :term:`genomes <genome>`, used in dividing the population into :term:`species`.
+TODO: Explain further, put in links, etc...

   gene
-    Blah [link!]
+    The information coding (in the current implementation) for a particular aspect (:term:`node` or :term:`connection`) of a neural network phenotype.
+    TODO: Add links.

+  species
+    Subdivisions of the population into groups of similar (by the :term:`genomic distance` measure) individuals (:term:`genomes <genome>`), which compete among themselves but share fitness relative to the rest of the population.
+This is, among other things, a mechanism to try to avoid the quick elimination of high-potential topological mutants that have an initial poor fitness prior to smaller "tuning" changes.
+TODO: Add links.